Case study highlights:

 This case study reviews the confidential site of a large-scale in situ groundwater treatment of trichloroethene (TCE) at a former industrial manufacturing facility with challenging project objectives and an agressive remediation timeline.

-• This reduction has been continuously maintained more than three years post-application.
+• This reduction has been continuously maintained more than 5 years to date.

-• The highly controlled PlumeStop injection resulted in no ‘day lighting/surfacing’ inside the building.
+• The highly controlled PlumeStop injection resulted in no ‘day lighting’ or ‘surfacing’ inside the building.